 3. Difficult overlay operations.

-4. High spatial variability is inefficiently represented.
+4. high spatial variability is inefficiently represented.

 5. Spatial analysis and filtering within polygons are impossible.